Maggie-Ciku/alx-system_engineering-devops/0x00-shell_basics/README.md

--m script that prints the absolute path name of the current working directory
+-m Display the contents list of your current directory